geocdias/Radiola/README.md

 ## Contributing

 I whould be very grateful if you could provide me any feedback about the code, structure or anything that you can report that could make me a better developer!
-Also, you can use this Project as you wish, it's free!
+Also, you can use this Project as you wish.

 Email: geocdias@gmail.com